UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTSA and its opponents have scored at least 56 points -- this matchup's point total -- only two times this season.
+- UTSA has combined with its opponents to score more than 56.5 points just twice this season.

-- UNLV and its opponents have combined to score more than 56 points in one game this season.
+- UNLV has combined with its opponents to score more than 56.5 points in one game this season.

-- The combined points per game average of the two teams, 56.3, is 0.3 points more than Saturday's over/under.
+- Saturday's total is 0.2 points higher than the combined 56.3 PPG average of the two teams.

-- The 57.3 points per game these two squads have allowed their opponents to score this season are 1.3 more than the 56 over/under in this contest.
+- The 57.3 points per game these two squads have allowed their opponents to score this season are 0.8 more than the 56.5 total in this contest.

-- The average total in Roadrunners games this season is 61.0, 5.0 points above Saturday's over/under of 56.

-- The 56 total in this game is 0.2 points above the 55.8 average total in Rebels games this season.

 UTSA Stats and Trends

-- The Roadrunners covered the spread in their only game when favored by 21 points or more.
+- The Roadrunners have been favored by 21 points or more once this season and covered the spread.

-- UTSA's games this year have hit the over on one of four set point totals (25%).
+- UTSA's games this year have gone over the point total one time in four opportunities (25%).

 - The Roadrunners have turned the ball over five times this season, one fewer than the Rebels have forced (6).